HarshiniAiyyer/CryptoForecasting/README.md

-# CryptoForecasting using Machine and Deep learning
+# CryptoForecasting using Machine and Deep learning (Part 1)

 CryptoForecasting using Machine Learning